ansient0/lwotc/README.md

 Installing the mod works exactly the same as normal lwotc, except you download it from here.
 You can find general instructions on LWOTC's [wiki page.](https://github.com/long-war-2/lwotc/wiki/Installing-Long-War-of-the-Chosen)

+You can grab a release from either the discord sercver, or release section in this repository (experimental ones get posted on discord, more stable ones here)

+If you have some kind of trouble or Want to give feedback you can join [LWOTC-R discord server](https://discord.gg/bNcp2V79FG), Or raise an issue in github
 ## Contributing translations

 If you would like to contribute to translations for LWOTC, then check out the